ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Extensibility {#sec-extensibility}

-The base CORIM schema is described using CDDL {{-cddl}} that can be extended only at specific allowed points known as "extension points"
+The base CoRIM document definition is described using CDDL {{-cddl}} that can be extended only at specific allowed points known as "extension points".

-The following types of extensions are supported in CoRIM
+The following types of extensions are supported in CoRIM:

 ### Map Extensions

-Map Extensions provides extensibility support to CoRIM Map structures.
+Map extensions provide extensibility support to CoRIM map structures.
-CDDL map extensibility enables a CoRIM profile to extend the base CoRIM definition.
+CDDL map extensibility enables a CoRIM profile to extend the base CoRIM CDDL definition.
 CDDL map extension points have the form `($$NAME-extension)` where "NAME" is the name of the map and '$$' signifies map extensibility.
 Typically, map extension requires a convention for code point naming that avoids code-point reuse.
 Well-known code points may be in a registry, such as CoSWID {{-coswid-reg}}.
 Non-negative integers are reserved for IANA to assign meaning globally.

 ### Data Type Extensions

 Data type extensibility has the form `($NAME-type-choice)` where "NAME" is the type name and '$' signifies type extensibility.

-Schema extensions (Map or Data Type) should be documented to facilitate interoperability.
+New data type extensions MUST be documented to facilitate interoperability.
 CoRIM profiles are best used to document vendor or industry defined extensions.

 # CoBOM {#sec-cobom}